-Healthcare is another driver of social development that Krupa focused on.
-The communities it works with did not have easy access to healthcare, even from the government facilities, because of the stigma of their disease (leprosy) or because of their lack of hygiene and different social mores (gypsies).
+Healthcare is the next driver of social development that Krupa focuses on.
+The communities it works with do not have easy access to healthcare, even from the government facilities, because of the stigma of their disease (leprosy) or because of their lack of hygiene and different social mores (gypsies).
 In some cases, communities were just too far from these facilities or transport to these facilities was expensive.
 To better serve these communities, Krupa rolled out programs to effectively deliver healthcare to them.

 Regular medical camps are conducted at the various communities Krupa serves.
 A team of volunteer doctors and paramedical staff visit the community and screen the people for various diseases and prescribe medicines for their ailments.
 Medicines are provided free of cost.
 Where surgery or hospitalisation is needed, Krupa provides this by networking with sympathetic doctors and hospitals.